Republicans nominate Trump; he questions election integrity

 The parties’ election year gatherings are typically massive events, drawing thousands of delegates, party leaders, donors, journalists and political junkies for a week of speeches, parties and after-parties that inject hundreds of thousands of dollars into the local economy and deliver a multiday infomercial for the nominee.

+Attendees were asked to practice enhanced social distancing and get tested prior to travel, fill out a pre-travel health questionnaire and participate in a daily symptom tracker.
+They’re also being tested onsite, have been asked to maintain a 6-foot (1.8-meter) distance from other people and to use face coverings as a condition of participation — though many attendees were seen openly flouting those rules Monday morning.

+The event was met with some protests in Charlotte, and police made several arrests.

-Besides formally awarding Trump the Republican nomination, delegates gathered in North Carolina also approved a handful of new resolutions, including one to keep Columbus Day as a federal holiday and one that labels the Southern Poverty Law Center, which catalogs the country’s hate groups, as a “radical organization.”
+Besides the formal nomination roll call, the party also approved a handful of new resolutions, including one that labels the Southern Poverty Law Center, which catalogs the country’s hate groups, a “radical organization.”
 Another bemoans “cancel culture,” warning that it “has grown into erasing of history, encouraging lawlessness, muting citizens and violating free exchange of ideas, thoughts, and speech.”

-But the delegates did not vote on a new 2020 platform, which details the party’s positions on key issues, after a unanimous vote to forgo one this year.
+But delegates did not vote on a new 2020 platform, after a unanimous vote to forgo one this year.

+“RESOLVED, That the Republican Party has and will continue to enthusiastically support the President’s America-first agenda,” a resolution instead reads, in part.

+The focus will now shift to Washington and prime-time programming that will feature well-known Trump supporters, including members of his family, outspoken conservatives and everyday Americans who campaign officials say have been helped by Trump’s policies.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.